mesosphere-backup/cassandra-mesos-deprecated/README.markdown

 # Mesos ZooKeeper URL to locate leading master
 MESOS_ZK=zk://localhost:2181/mesos

-# ZooKeeper URL to be used to storm framework state
+# ZooKeeper URL to be used to store framework state
 CASSANDRA_ZK=zk://localhost:2181/cassandra-mesos

 # The number of nodes in the ring (default 3)